mit-commit/commit-wiki/docs/papers.md

 - Create a new branch for your changes.

-- Add the PDF file of your paper to `/data/papers/`.
-Make sure you add it in the right year (for example, papers of 2020 should be in the folder `/data/papers/2020/`).
-If the folder does not exist, feel free to create it.
+- Add the PDF file of your paper in `/papers/`.

-- Add a BibTeX entry for the paper in `papers.bib`.
+- Add data for the paper in `pp.json`.
 Make sure you add a link to your paper, for example using URL.
+Look at other entries in the JSON for examples.
 For example:

   `url="http://groups.csail.mit.edu/commit/papers/2018/tiramisu_paper.pdf"`

-- Run `add_paper.sh`.

 - Follow the instructions in the Readme to verify that the website looks good.